 Team cohesion can make or break how a group operates.
 It can impact engagement, productivity and ultimately it can impact your bottom line.
 Taking the above steps to ensure the transition is smooth for those involved can help to avoid any unnecessary complications with the change at hand.

 Want to learn how to encourage gelling as a team and inspiring people to give their best every day?
-Download our free magazine now: The Insperity guide to being a best place to work.
+Download our free magazine now: The Insperity guide to leading through change.